spigell/pulumi-hcloud-kube-hetzner/docs/network.md

 For every role (server, worker) firewall will be created.
 If you want to disable the firewall for a specific node, you can set `firewall.enabled: false` for this node.

 *Note*: By default, your external ip (ipv4) address is added in the firewall rules.
-If you want to disable this behavior, you can set `disallow-own-ip: true` for `ssh`, `wireguard`, and `kube-api-endpoint` firewall rules.
+If you want to disable this behavior, you can set `disallow-own-ip: true` for `ssh` and `kube-api-endpoint` firewall rules.

 ## Limitations
 Right now it is not possible to create nodes without ipv4 address.
 Main reasons:
-- The wireguard master connection based on public addresses;
 - The Pulumi kubernetes provider uses public addresses as cluster endpoint;
 - There is no way to use existing internal network yet;